 How to cite: Incidence and management of inflammatory arthritis in England before and during the COVID-19 pandemic: a population-level cohort study using OpenSAFELY.
-Mark D Russell, James B Galloway, Colm D Andrews, Brian MacKenna, Ben Goldacre, Amir Mehrkar, Helen J Curtis, Ben Butler-Cole, Thomas O’Dwyer, Sumera Qureshi, Joanna M Ledingham, Arti Mahto, Andrew I Rutherford, Maryam A Adas, Edward Alveyn, Sam Norton, Andrew P Cope, Katie Bechman, OpenSAFELY Collaborative doi: https://doi.org/10.1101/2022.08.15.22278736
+Mark D Russell, James B Galloway, Colm D Andrews, Brian MacKenna, Ben Goldacre, Amir Mehrkar, Helen J Curtis, Ben Butler-Cole, Thomas O’Dwyer, Sumera Qureshi, Joanna M Ledingham, Arti Mahto, Andrew I Rutherford, Maryam A Adas, Edward Alveyn, Sam Norton, Andrew P Cope, Katie Bechman, OpenSAFELY Collaborative doi: https://doi.org/10.1016/S2665-9913(22)00305-8

 To use the OpenSAFELY platform to replicate key metrics from a national clinical audit, and assess the impact of COVID-19 on disease incidence and care delivery for inflammatory arthritis (IA) in England.